michal-h21/tex4ebook/README.md

 `tex4ebook` uses `make4ht`^[https://github.com/michal-h21/make4ht] as a build
 system.
 See `make4ht` documentation for details on build files.

+## `.tex4ebook` configuration file

+It is possible to globally modify the build settings using the configuration file.
+New compilation commands can be added, extensions can be loaded or disabled and settings can be set.

+### Location

+The configuration file can be saved either in `$HOME/.config/tex4ebook/config.lua` or in `.tex4ebook` in the current directory or it's parents (up to `$HOME`).

+See the `make4ht` documentation for an example and more information.

 # Troubleshooting

 When compilation of the document breaks with error during `LaTeX` run, it may